-Fishing the Lakes & Ponds of Delaware County
+Fishing Beyond the Stream in Delaware County

-Looking for somewhere to drop your line?
 While our area is famous for fly fishing in the vast network of rivers and streams, which you can read about here, there are also some amazing stillwater catches to be had in our lakes, ponds and reservoirs.

 549 Barkaboom Road

 Rainbow Trout, Brown Trout, Chain Pickerel, White Sucker, Brown Bullhead, Pumpkinseed, Smallmouth Bass, Largemouth Bass, Yellow Perch

 This pond receives a good amount of pressure all year long even for its location.
 Some very impressive catches have been recorded.
 Stocked annually with approximately 250-1000 brown trout 8-21″ in length (most years it receives roughly 200-250 brown Trout 8-9″ in length) and 250 rainbow trout 8-9″ in length.
 Ice fishing is also permitted.